FearlessAdam/MicroWatch/README.md

 -Connect your Micro:Bit to the app

-After that, Type your command ie. Hour=<Hours> or Min=<Minutes> On the text box then click the Send button.
+After that, Type your command ie. Hour=(hours) or Min=(minutes) On the text box then click the Send button.
 ______________________________________________________
 # Note ❗